United Kingdom - Passport & Nationality - British Nationality

-- Step 3: British Passport Review.
+- Step 3: Status Trace.
 From your Results Page (reached in Step 2), you can instruct Philip Gamble (our founder and senior partner, and widely regarded as the world's leading expert on the subject) to review your family tree that you create in Step 2.
 By ordering this FREE review, you are asking Philip for his opinion on your chances of claiming British Nationality.
 Philip will respond by email with a Definite, Likely, Possible, Unlikely or Remote answer.

-- Step 4: Status Trace.
+- Step 4: Citizenship Report.
 You instruct Philip Gamble and his team of specialists in London to review copies of your family documents and research your rights to British Nationality.
 After searching for any possible way in which you can qualify, they will write a detailed Nationality Report, giving you a Yes/No answer.
 A fee of £350 applies.

 What should I do NOW?